 Crepes

 Crepes, thin pancakes made from a simple batter of flour, eggs, milk, and butter, are a versatile staple of French cuisine.
-Whether sweet or savory, Crepes can be filled with various ingredients, such as Nutella and bananas for a decadent dessert or ham and cheese for a savory snack or light meal.
+Whether sweet or savory, Crepes can be filled with various ingredients, such as Nutella and bananas for a decadent dessert or ham and cheese for a tasty snack or light meal.
 Originating from France but with influences from Germany, Crepes have become a beloved street food and culinary delight worldwide.

 Foie Gras